n1rvana/Shootout/README.md

 "test.json" Results: Decode: 26.513258s Encode: 0.135068s

 Note: This is the result running on 0.10.1 of elixir.
-Latest elixir-json wants 10.2-dev, but without replacing my 10.1 install, I wasn't able to get it to build unter 10.2.
+Latest elixir-json wants 10.2-dev, but without replacing my 10.1 install, I wasn't able to get it to build under 10.2.